EncyclopediaRed/btcamp-87826/content/blog_02.md

           *   **Shared Data Goals**: Understanding of and agreement of beneficiaries on how data is shared, to whom it is shared, why it is shared, and compliance with these parameters<br /><br />

-          Below is a lifecycle for how a data trust works with BütCamp, Inc. built into the model.
+          Below is a lifecycle for how a data trust works with Büt Camp, Inc. built into the model.
 Essentially, we provide a clear, concise statement to all users describing their data rights before they enter any personal information.
-We keep only the data necessary to complete an order successfully, and data is put into a data trust that BütCamp uses for ethical research.
+We keep only the data necessary to complete an order successfully, and data is put into a data trust that Büt Camp uses for ethical research.